 1. Under three separate unused committed line of credit arrangements with three third-party financial institutions, the Company may borrow on a demand basis up to an aggregate of \$100,000,000 at an interest rate generally equal to the prevailing prime rate or LIBOR rate.
-Borrowings under the lines must be collateralized by investment securities and other collateral with a market value, which varies by agreement, of 115% to 125% of the amount borrowed.
-The Company pays annual commitment fees aggregating \$225,000 under these arrangements and one arrangement requires the Company to maintain \$2,500,000 on deposit (\$3,000,000 through May 25, 2013) with the financial institution.
-The arrangements are subject to renewal by the Company and the financial institutions on May 23, 2015 (\$40,000,000), on June 30, 2015 (\$20,000,000), and June 30, 2015 (\$40,000,000).
-The Company had no outstanding borrowings at any time under these three committed lines of credit during 2014 and 2013.
+Borrowings under the lines must be collateralized by investment securities and other collateral with a market value, which varies by agreement, of 103% to 125% of the amount borrowed.
+The Company pays annual commitment fees aggregating \$120,000 under these arrangements and one arrangement requires the Company to maintain \$1,000,000 on deposit (\$2,500,000 through September 1, 2015) with the financial institution.
+The arrangements are subject to renewal by the Company and the financial institutions on May 26, 2016 (\$70,000,000 with FHLB), on June 30, 2016 (\$10,000,000), and June 30, 2016 (\$20,000,000).
+The Company had no outstanding borrowings at any time under these three committed lines of credit during 2015 and 2014.

-FHLB (Federal Home Loan Bank) Agreement: In July 2011, the Company became a member of the Federal Home Loan Bank of Cincinnati (FHLB) and purchased \$296,500 in membership capital stock.
-Additional membership capital stock in the amount of \$9,600, \$5,500, and \$32,600 was purchased in April 2014, 2013 and 2012, respectively, for a total membership capital stock of \$344,200 at December 31, 2014.
-On October 17, 2014, the FHLB approved a one-year renewal line capacity for the Company's \$200 million line of credit, which expires October 16, 2015.
-The interest rate on FHLB borrowings varies depending upon the advance maturity term selected by the Company and can be either fixed or variable rate.
-Availability of the FHLB line, or a portion thereof, is contingent upon the Company maintaining sufficient pledged collateral at the FHLB consisting of investment securities and other collateral with a market value of up to approximately 103% of US Government Agency securities pledged.
-At December 31, 2014, the Company has approximately \$35.6 million of US Government Agency securities pledged to the FHLB.
+FHLB (Federal Home Loan Bank) Advised Line of Credit Agreement: In July 2011, the Company became a member of the Federal Home Loan Bank of Cincinnati (FHLB) and purchased \$296,500 in membership capital stock.
+Additional membership capital stock in the amount of \$9,600, \$5,500, and \$32,600 was purchased in April 2014, 2013 and 2012, respectively, for total capital stock of \$344,200 (\$276,420 membership stock and \$67,780 excess stock) at December 31, 2015.
+In addition to the \$70,000,000 FHLB committed line, on October 17, 2015, the FHLB approved a one-year renewal line capacity for the Company's \$200 million "advised" line of credit, which expires October 16, 2016.
+The interest rate on either of the FHLB lines varies depending upon the advance maturity term selected by the Company and can be either fixed or variable rate.
+Availability of the FHLB advised line, or a portion thereof, is contingent upon the Company maintaining sufficient pledged collateral at the FHLB consisting of investment securities and other collateral with a market value of up to approximately 97% of US Government Agency securities pledged.
+At December 31, 2015, the Company has approximately \$84.4 million of US Government Agency securities pledged with the FHLB.
 The Company can also pledge qualifying mortgage loans towards FHLB borrowings, allowing the Company to borrow approximately 75% of the outstanding qualifying mortgage loans.
-The Company holds no mortgage loans at December 31, 2014.
+The Company holds no mortgage loans at December 31, 2015.
 The Company is required to purchase additional FHLB stock equal to 2% of any borrowed funds.
-The Company had no FHLB borrowings outstanding at December 31, 2014 and 2013.
+The Company had no FHLB borrowings outstanding at December 31, 2015 and 2014.